johnplloyd/johnplloyd.github.io/R_packages.md

 ### Lloyd's machine learning utilities
 ---------

-Set of functions for building and applying statistical learning models under cross-validation or with hold-out validation sets in R.
+Set of functions for building and applying statistical learning models under cross-validation or with hold-out validation sets in R. Key features are inclusion of multiple rounds of cross-validation or bagging and predictions for multiple Y (response) values from a single set of features.

 Functions included:
 ```